aneeshdurg/AirBrush/README.md

 Note that the x coordinate will probably be inverted, depending on the way your video input is given.
 X and Y coordinates will also be mapped to an arbitrary scale, depending on the video input.

-If the pointer is not found, getPos will return (0, 0) to avoid unwanted errors.
-Note that errors in grabbing frames from the video input are ignored.
+If the pointer is not found, getPos will return (0, 0, False), otherwise returns (x, y, True) Note that errors in grabbing frames from the video input are ignored.

 See example:

 >while True:

->     x, y = getPos(False, True)
+>     x, y, found = myBrush.getPos(False, True)

 For an example of a suitable AirBrush, see: